 While such an arrangement can appear convenient even to the buyer, realize that it involves an inherent conflict of interest in which of the seller's agent can't convey important information to you because of confidentiality based on his or her simultaneous duty to protect the seller's interests.
 It's best to avoid such arrangements.

 The presence of a second, buyer's broker won't cost you anything; the seller's agent and your agent will simply split the commission that the seller has already agreed to pay.

-You won’t regret the time and effort you’ll spend on choosing your own agent.
-Buying raw land adds a level of complexity to your planning: You’ll need to think about issues that are already resolved when buying an existing home, like sewer hookups or septic systems, zoning restrictions, environmental regulations, and building codes.
+You won't regret the time and effort you'll spend on choosing your own agent.
+Buying raw land adds a level of complexity to your planning: You'll need to think about a whole checklist of issues that would have been already resolved had you been buying an existing home, like sewer and water hookups or septic systems, zoning restrictions, environmental regulations, and building codes.
 Your real estate agent should have the experience and training to deal with such issues.

 Word of mouth is still the best way to find a good real estate agent; there aren't any reliable national rating services for real estate brokerage agencies and their agents.
 Check reviews of real agents in your area online.
 Talk to friends who have just bought or built a home.
 Visit the clerk's office in the town where you want to build, and ask for some referrals.

 And, if you see any homes under construction in that town or area, talk to the contractors who are working on the house and ask for the names of the brokers who represented the buyer and the seller on the sale of the land.
 Selecting a buyer's real estate agent isn't a science, but you can increase the odds of ending up with a good one by asking lots of questions.